Skip to main content

 However, whole milk and many dairy products can be high in saturated fat.

-Choose lower-fat dairy foods where possible because these are healthier choices.
+Go for lower-fat dairy products where possible as these are healthier options.

 The total fat content of dairy products can vary a lot.

-You can check the amount of fat, salt and sugar in most dairy foods by looking at the nutrition information on the label.
+You can check the amount of fat, saturated fat, salt and sugar in most dairy foods by looking at the nutrition information on the label.

 A recommended portion of a dairy product includes: